-For the past few weeks, around 500 people have been living in the grounds of the MSF hospital.
+For the past few weeks, around 500 people have been living on the grounds of the MSF hospital.
 After it proved difficult to maintain a satisfactory level of hygiene and fearing a disease outbreak, the medical team managed to convince the town’s remaining residents to move outside the compound.

-“People living here are terrified,” said MSF’s Dr Thomas Mollet, in Shamwana.
+“People living here are terrified,” said MSF’s Dr. Thomas Mollet, in Shamwana.
 “We’re surrounded by empty villages and have seen a drop in patient numbers at the hospital.
 People have fled and don’t dare to seek medical treatment - they’re too scared.”

 MSF outreach activities to the surrounding area have been affected by the fighting.
 Some Congolese nurses employed by MSF have been forced to leave their posts and flee with the population into the bush.
 The MSF health centres in Monga and Kishale have been looted, and solar panels stripped from the roof.
 The team is striving to deliver medicines to the remaining health posts in the area.

 Several patients with urgent referrals from health clinics have not made it to the hospital.
 The medical consequences are often severe when people cannot access essential healthcare.
-Last week a child died of severe malaria after a road block delayed arrival at the hospital.
+Last week a child died of severe malaria after a roadblock delayed arrival at the hospital.

-“We’re seeing patients who arrive at a very late stage, often in a life-threatening condition, and in need of emergency care,” said Dr Mollet.
+“We’re seeing patients who arrive at a very late stage, often in a life-threatening condition, and in need of emergency care,” said Dr. Mollet.
 “One of our first cases was a pregnant woman who had been in labour for days but was too afraid to travel when complications arose.
 Her baby died before she reached our hospital but we were able to save her life.”